To All You Princesses,

 It was so simple.

 Jesus tells us, of all His commandments, the greatest is to love God and second, to love our neighbor.
-(Matthew 22:36-40) But I used to feel like I wasn’t qualified to have a ministry because I hadn’t gone to bible college, published a book, recorded an album, so how could God use me?
+(Matthew 22:36-40) I used to feel like I wasn’t qualified because I hadn’t gone to bible college, published a book, recorded an album, so how could God use me?
 How am I special when I’m just a freelancer working at home?

 I don’t even have a cool ministry name.

-Yet, the Lord says, if nothing else, I can love.
+Yet, the Lord says I can still love.

 Do you know one thing I adore about Jesus?
 He always noticed the one.
 He paid attention to those around Him.
 He saw them, individually, as people His Father loved.
 Especially the outcasts and the ones people had lost all hope for.